Atrix256/RandomCode/WebGLPBR/Readme.txt

 * make debug panel to control what is shown:
  * Grid of / Single
  * Sphere, Box, Tetrahedron, Model (later?)
- * Textured, Non textured

-* make functions take arrays for eg color, instead of individual component params
+ * Textured (maybe a couple different PBR materials from that site?), Non textured (for grid, pbr gradient)

 * yes make vertex format automating a little better.